paulnorthrop/posteriors3/README.md

 [distributions3](https://cran.r-project.org/package=distributions3)
 package.
 A multiplication generic function is provided so that a posterior distribution object can be created from a product of a likelihood object and a prior distribution object.
+Therefore, the code mimics the mathematics that students encounter when learning about Bayesian inference.
 If a conjugate prior is used then the posterior distribution object is also an S3 probability distribution object, with a distribution of the same type as the prior object.

 ## An example